 When considering different options for the best budget panda chronograph, there were a few that kept popping up in my search.

-I came across this beauty, the Orient Panda Neo70s, (model number wv0041tx), a solar chronograph with a meca-quartz movement and a gorgeous panda dial.
+I came across this beauty, the Orient Neo70s, (model wv0041tx), a solar chronograph with a meca-quartz movement, and a gorgeous panda dial.
+The Neo70s runs on the Orient KBS00 movement is well-proportioned, with a diameter of 42mm and a 22mm lug width.

 The case finishing is done extremely well.